MHA Lancaster Suicide Prevention Conference

 Suicide Prevention: QPR and Beyond

-Another highlight was completing a two-part QPR training — the suicide prevention equivalent to CPR.
-It’s not therapy, but it equips everyday people to intervene and connect others to care.
+Another highlight for me was completing a two-part QPR training.
+It is the suicide prevention equivalent to CPR, and equips everyday people to intervene and connect others to care.

 The QPR steps are simple, but life-saving: